 Interest areas around the school, whether it is an artefact or an area dedicated to an inspirational figure, sparks curiosity and children are asking questions to deepen their understanding therefore broadening their scope of knowledge.
-These are celebrated in Key Stage Assemblies to provide the children with a deeper understanding of the figure/event that reflect current affairs.

 Optimising the environments we have both inside and outside has had a positive impact on behavior.
 For example, introducing a med kitchen near the playground has given focus to certain groups of children and stimulates their play in a positive way, giving a focus and meaning to their play.